 - Hull and slice berries.

-- Begin with a few spoonfuls of whipped cream followed by berries, strawberry sauce and more whipped cream.
+- Begin with a few spoonfuls of whipped cream followed by berries, strawberry sauce, some of the crushed meringues, and more whipped cream.
 Repeat as room allows finishing off with whipped cream and a strawberry or sliced strawberry to garnish.

 For a more traditional Eton Mess, eliminate the strawberry sauce.
 Instead layer whipped cream, macerated berries (sliced and tossed with sugar), and broken meringues.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 700Total Fat: 33gSaturated Fat: 21gTrans Fat: 1gUnsaturated Fat: 10gCholesterol: 101mgSodium: 68mgCarbohydrates: 102gFiber: 7gSugar: 89gProtein: 5g